Apprenticeship recruitment processes

 Can I change my mind?

-Reflected on your choices and decided that you would like to change your mind?
-Not a problem.
-Follow our tips on how to navigate changing your mind.
+Reflecting on your choices and think you would like to change your mind?
+Follow our tips on how to navigate the right path for you.

 Career goals: Mechanical design engineer